firebolt55439/Diep.io-Protocol/chrome_ext/README.md

 All packets/protocol information so far has been discovered by using this extension.

 # Set-Up Instructions
-To set up this extension and modify it, go to chrome://extensions and click "Load Unpacked Extension", then navigate to this directory (you will need to clone this project first).
+To set up this extension, first clone this project and save it on your computer.
+Next, go to `chrome://extensions` and click "Load Unpacked Extension".
+Then, navigate to its directory and enable the extension.
+If you modify any of the code, go to `chrome://extensions` and click "Reload".

 # How To Use
 _Instructions on usage and more are available on the wiki page titled "Chrome Extension"._